 - There are over 40 different qualifying life events and exemptions that can be examined for you.

 - Consider short term coverage to protect your health in the meantime.
 Consider special enrollment and exemptions that may protect you from the fee and to help expand your health insurance coverage options.

-If you’ve already tried Healthcare.gov and would benefit help from outside the Marketplace, contact the dedicated agents at the Leb Insurance Group, a member of the Healthcare Solutions Team and get started today!
+If you’ve already tried Healthcare.gov and would benefit help from outside the Marketplace, contact the dedicated agents at LEB Insurance Group and get started today!